Table of Contents

-Sales coaching is a real challenge for most enterprises, especially as you grow and your sales team expands.
+Sales training is a real challenge for most enterprises, especially as you grow and your sales team expands.
 Product marketers produce wonderful content describing the product and detailing its features and benefits, but that is often not relevant or useful for sellers on the ground.

-That’s why sales coaching leaders, sales enablement personnel, and sales managers need to take a different approach to preparing sellers to meet their quotas and close deals.
+That’s why sales leaders, sales enablement personnel, and sales managers need to take a different approach to preparing sellers to meet their quotas and close deals.

-It’s crucial to realize that what you’re trying to do with sales coaching is lead behavior change, Ariel pointed out, and that requires more than intermittent sales training sessions.
+It’s crucial to realize that what you’re trying to do with sales training is lead behavior change, Ariel pointed out, and that requires more than intermittent sales training sessions.
 You need a structured sales coaching program.

-Then you need to work out which coaching scenarios to use.
+Then you need to work out which training scenarios to use.
 For example, if your aim is to close larger deals, you might want to coach sales employees to present more big-ticket products, or to handle more C-suite conversations.
 Think about what your sales rep will need to discover and share in an effective conversation, and use that to build the scenario your seller will need to be coached on.

 We’ll cover delivering at scale, and measure and repeat, in points 3 and 9 below.